Web sites should be:

 - The purpose of each link (or form image button or image map hotspot) can be determined from the link text alone, or from the link text and its context (e.g., surrounding paragraph, list item, table cell, or table headers).

 3. Understandable - Content and interface are understandable

-- The language of the page is identified using the HTML lang attribute (, for example).
+- The language of the page is identified using the HTML lang attribute (

 - Words that may be ambiguous, unknown, or used in a very specific way are defined through adjacent text, a definition list, a glossary, or other suitable method.

 - When a page element receives focus, it does not result in a substantial change to the page, the spawning of a pop-up window, an additional change of keyboard focus, or any other change that could confuse or disorient the user.

 - Navigation links that are repeated on web pages do not change order when navigating through the site.